mariellefoster/marf-books/README.md

 - A Good Time For The Truth
 - Know This- Scientific discoveries
 - Octavia Butler: Parable of the Sower
-- Atul Gawande: On Dying
+- Atul Gawande: Being Mortal
+- Laurie Penny: Bitch Doctrine